Rudolph the Red-Nosed Reindeer: Publication history

 Robert L. May created Rudolph in 1939 as an assignment for Chicago-based Montgomery Ward.
-The retailer had been buying and giving away coloring books for Christmas every year and it was decided that creating their own book would save money.
-May considered naming the reindeer "Rollo" or "Reginald" before deciding upon using the name "Rudolph".
-May said his daughter liked reindeer, and he said he was treated like Rudolph as a child.
+The retailer had been buying and giving away booklets for Christmas every year and it was decided that creating their own book would save money.
+May considered naming the reindeer Rollo or Reginald before deciding upon using the name Rudolph.
+May chose a reindeer because of his daughter's love of the deer at Lincoln Park Zoo in Chicago, IL.
+May also said he was treated like Rudolph as a child.
 In its first year of publication, Montgomery Ward distributed 2.4 million copies of Rudolph's story.
 The story is written as a poem in anapestic tetrameter, the same meter as "A Visit from St. Nicholas" (also known as "'Twas the Night Before Christmas").
 Publication and reprint rights for the book Rudolph the Red-Nosed Reindeer are controlled by Pearson PLC.

-While May was pondering how best to craft a Christmas story about a reindeer, while staring out his office window in downtown Chicago, a thick fog from Lake Michigan blocked his view—giving him a flash of inspiration.
+While May was staring out his office window in downtown Chicago, pondering how best to craft a Christmas story about a reindeer, a thick fog from Lake Michigan blocked his view—giving him a flash of inspiration.
 "Suddenly I had it!" he recalled.
 "A nose!
 A bright red nose that would shine through fog like a spotlight."

 The cultural significance of a red nose has changed since the story's publication.
-In 1930s popular culture, a bright red nose was closely associated with chronic alcoholism and drunkards, so the story idea was initially rejected.
+In 1930's popular culture, a bright red nose was closely associated with chronic alcoholism and drunkards, so the story idea was initially rejected.
 May asked his illustrator friend at Montgomery Ward, Denver Gillen, to draw "cute reindeer", using zoo deer as models.
 The alert, bouncy character Gillen developed convinced management to support the idea.

-Maxton Books published the first mass-market edition of Rudolph in 1947 and a sequel, Rudolph the Red-Nosed Reindeer Shines Again, in 1954.
+Maxton Books published the first mass-market edition of Rudolph in 1947.
+The copyright for it will expire in 2034.
+A sequel, Rudolph the Red-Nosed Reindeer Shines Again, was published in 1954.
 In 1992, Applewood Books published Rudolph's Second Christmas, an unpublished sequel that Robert May wrote in 1947.
 In 2003, Penguin Books issued a reprint version of the original Rudolph the Red-Nosed Reindeer with new artwork by Lisa Papp.
 Penguin also reprinted May's sequels, Rudolph Shines Again and Rudolph's Second Christmas (now retitled Rudolph to the Rescue).